 - Which lodge you will stay at depends on your launch date.
 Inquire with the front office for specifics.

-- Raft from Paradise to Foster Bar take out.
+- More whitewater rafting, from Paradise/Marial to Foster Bar take out.
 This is your departure day.
 You’ll head to the takeout at Foster Bar (near Agness, Oregon) at 2 pm.
 See takeout instructions below.

 Foster Bar Take Out